 Jeffery grew up in the foothills outside of Sacramento California.
 He is a doctoral student in the Human Development and Family Science.
 His research interests currently include Parent-child relationships with an emphasis on helicopter parenting.
 Jeffery graduated from Utah State University with his MMFT in Marriage and Family Therapy and his B.S. in Psychology.
 After graduating with his master’s degree Jeffery worked and practiced Marriage and Family therapy in Utah for over 3 years.
 Jeffery hopes to use his experience in the therapy office to help inform his research ideas and insights.
 In the future, Jeffery hopes to conduct research, teach and have a small private practice working with families.
 Jeffery hopes to inspire those he works with through teaching, research and an informed therapeutic approach.
 Jeffery’s brightest desires are to be a loving and effective father, husband and friend each and every day.

-- Minority and military populations
+- Minority mental and physical health disparities

 Cortnie is Tallahassee, FL native.
 She is a doctoral student in Human Development and Family Science.
 Her research interests currently include applied and community-based research focusing on risk and resilience, self-concept, and romantic relationships, with a focus on minority and military populations.
 Cortnie graduated from the University of Kentucky with her M.S. in Family Science, emphasis Couple and Family Therapy and her B.S. in Psychology from Florida State University.
 Cortnie is pursuing credentials to become a licensed Marriage and Family therapist in the interest of incorporating her therapeutic skill set into her pursuits as an applied researcher.
 Cortnie is pursuing a three-dimensional career to include research, psychotherapy, and teaching.
 It is her goal to conduct grant writing, evaluate current family programs, collaborate on the development of new family programs, provide evidence-based therapeutic interventions, while at the same time demonstrating instructional excellence in the classroom, all in hopes to serve as a role model for minority women and to contribute to the improved human experience of those in her community.